polar-app/polar-app/_posts/2019-11-15-Building-Polar-Product-Market-Fit-Engine.md

 More importantly, it's helping me build a product for the long term based on science rather than whim.

-Wouldn't it be great if we could build a engine that could systematically build a product roadmap but also help ensure that we're building a product that our users actually want?
+Wouldn't it be great if we could build a engine that could systematically build a product roadmap but also help ensure that we're building something that users actually want?

 # The Field of Dreams Fallacy